pvpb0t/EventBus/README.md

 ```java
 EventManager eventManager = new EventManager();
 ```

-## Lightweight, Fast, and Compact

-The EventBus is designed to be very lightweight, fast, and compact.
-By avoiding reflection and using statically defined method references, the event bus is able to handle events quickly and efficiently.
-This makes it an ideal choice for applications that require fast and responsive event handling.

 ## Subscribing to Events:
 After creating an instance of the EventManager class, you can subscribe to events using the subscribe() method.
 This method takes a subscriber object as a parameter.
 A subscriber object is an instance of a class that contains methods that will be called when an event is fired.
 These methods must have a single parameter that corresponds to the event object being fired.
 Here is an example of how to create a subscriber object: